trackit/aws-workflow-live-streaming/README.md

 The `session_id` is the key of the `archives_path` map corresponding to the path you want to use.

-*Example of stream return with route GET /streams :*
+*Example of stream returned with route GET /streams :*
 ![Example Session-id](./.documentation/session-id.png)

 Example of the body: